 Under the no-action alternative, Marine Corps units would remain in Japan and would not relocate to Guam.
-No construction, dredging, training, or operations associated with the military relocation would occur.
+No construction, dredging, training, or operations associated with the military relocation would occur and the Marine Corps would not meet readiness, mission and international treaty obligations.
 Existing operations on Guam would continue.
 Therefore, implementation of the no-action alternative would maintain existing conditions, and there would be no impacts associated with the proposed action and alternatives.
 Existing operations at the proposed project areas would continue.
-Implementation of the no-action alternative would not result in significant impacts to visual resources.
-Implementation of the no-action alternative would not meet the mission, readiness, national security and international treaty obligations of the U.S..
+Therefore, the no-action alternative would not have significant impacts to visual resources.
+Implementation of the no-action alternative would not meet the mission, readiness, national security and international treaty obligations of the Marine Corps.